-Rugby 7's would be approved for the 2019-2020 academic year, to be played in the spring season of play as a demonstration sport.
-The Board and Rugby Commission will bring forward a motion next year (2020 AGM) to allow the membership to formally consider adding Rugby 7's as a recognized BCSS activity.
+Rugby 7's was approved for the 2020-2021 academic year, to be played in the spring season of play as a demonstration sport.
+The Board and Rugby Commission will bring forward a motion next year (2021 AGM) to allow the membership to formally consider adding Rugby 7's as a recognized BCSS activity.